-Ani is an Associate Professor in the Department of Human Resource Management (HRM), and part of the course leadership team for the MSc Management suite of courses.
-Ani teaches Principles of Management and International HRM on the MSc Management suite.
-She also supervises PhD and Professional Doctorate students on international HRM, health and safety, social value, construction management and organisational change related topics.
+Ani Raiden is an Associate Professor in the Department of Management at Nottingham Business School.
+She is a Course Leader for the Masters in Management suite of courses, and teaches Principles of Management and International HRM.
+Ani also supervises PhD and Professional Doctorate students on international HRM, health and safety, social value, construction management and organisational change related topics.
 Ani is an active researcher and a member of the College Research Ethics Committee.

 Ani's research interests focus on contemporary and strategic issues in the construction industry, for example, social value and quality of working life, and build on her earlier work on people resourcing (Raiden et al, 2009; Raiden and Sempik, 2012), work-life balance (Raiden and Räisänen, 2013) and gender (Raiden, 2016; Sandberg et al, 2018; Raiden and Räisänen, 2019).
 Ani is the lead author of Social Value in Construction, a first of its kind text in this space; and a co-investigator on a CITB and industry joint-funded programme of research on Innovation Driven Procurement (IDP) with colleagues from the School of Architecture, Design and the Built Environment (ADBE) within NTU.

 Ani is a Carbon Literacy Project Certified Carbon Literacy Trainer and a facilitator on the global programme of Carbon Literacy training organised by Nottingham Business School (NBS)/ NTU.